 Note: I am not a doctor and you should see your doctor if you are looking to treat existing ailments.
-I found this information across the next at the most reliable sources I could find.
+I found this information across the next at the most reliable sources.
 References below.

 Red Plant Foods